yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 without executing a step.
 CI now also parses the workflow files as its first job, so that failure mode announces itself.

+## Storage, camera and card reader

+NVMeFix is offered when there is a non-Apple NVMe drive and not otherwise.
+Its README says it exists to "improve compatibility with non-Apple SSDs" and "requires at least Lilu 1.4.1 and at least 10.14 system version", so Apple's own NVMe is the case it is not for and a SATA-only machine gains nothing.
+The `MinKernel 18.0.0` comes from that sentence.

+Cameras and card readers are reported but nothing is claimed about them.
+Neither Dortania's guides nor any other source I could cite states which specific reader or sensor works, and this is not a place to substitute a guess: the only thing worth saying is the bus, because a USB camera is handled by the class driver macOS already has, while one that is not on USB is an IPU or MIPI sensor with no macOS driver at all.

+If you want a verdict for particular readers or sensors, that is knowledge to write down as data - the same shape as the AMD GPU rules - rather than something to derive.

 ## Keeping the tables current

 Three of the data files are snapshots of other people's work, and they go stale